playframework/playframework/documentation/manual/hacking/Documentation.md

 There are a few guidelines that must be adhered to when writing Play documentation.

+## Gender-neutral language and names

+The Play community honors gender diversity.
+When writing examples in documentation, please use [gender-neutral language](https://en.wikipedia.org/wiki/Gender-neutral_language) and [unisex names](https://en.wikipedia.org/wiki/Unisex_name) whenever possible.
+Ask your reviewer(s) for help if you are unsure of the right wording.

 ## Markdown

 All markdown files must have unique names across the entire documentation, regardless of what folders they are in.
 Play uses a wiki style of linking and rendering documentation.